Akuli/odotdot/docs/syntax-spec.md

   displaying stack traces.
 The interpreter doesn't display stack traces right now, but it's on [the huge todo list](../TODO.md).
-- The Ö tokenizer ignores all Unicode whitespace (e.g. spaces, tabs, newlines) except when the whitespace is in a string (`"hello world"` is a string literal token) or the whitespace separates tokens that would be parsed differently without the whitespace (`1 2` is two tokens, and `12` is one token).
+- The Ö tokenizer ignores all Unicode whitespace (e.g. spaces, tabs, newlines) except when the whitespace is in a string (`"hello world"` is not same as `"helloworld"`) or the whitespace separates tokens that would be parsed differently without the whitespace (`1 2` is two tokens, and `12` is one token).
 This means that `f"a"2b;` is a valid way to write `f "a" 2 b;`.